do-community/demo-app/README.md

 ./statuspage-demo/statuspage-destroy.sh
 ```

+After a few minutes, this command will produce output notifying you that the destroy process is complete.
 All that will be left at this point is the bastion server itself.
-To destroy the bastion server,
+To destroy the bastion server:

-* Navigate to the "Droplets" tab on the DigitalOcean control panel.
+* Navigate to the **Droplets** tab on the DigitalOcean control panel.

-* Click "More" on the right side of the Droplet to expose its dropdown menu.
+* Click **More** on the right side of the Droplet to expose its dropdown menu.

-* Click "Destroy" at the bottom of the menu.
+* Click **Destroy** at the bottom of the menu.

-* Under "Destroy droplet", click the "Destroy" button.
+* Under **Destroy Droplet**, click the **Destroy** button.

-* Click "Confirm".
+* Click **Confirm**.

-That's it!
-Our beloved status page is completely destroyed and we're back to where we started.
-But at least you know what you're doing now!
-You're ready to deploy your own application on DigitalOcean :sunglasses:
+With this, the status page is completely destroyed and we’re back to where we started.
+Now you are ready to deploy your own application on DigitalOcean.

 ## Troubleshooting

-The first thing to do is check the cloud-init log on your bastion host.
-You can run the following to output the last 100 lines:
+As is possible with any application, there’s a chance that you could run into errors when launching the demo app.
+If you do encounter any issues, the first thing to do is check the cloud-init log on your bastion host.
+You can run the following command to output the last 100 lines of this log:

 ```
 ssh root@<bastion-ip>